Understanding

 d.
 Panic buttons in the interior of each building;

-How to Comply with Arizona's Non-Security-Camera, but Security-Related Regulations:
+How to Comply with the Arizona Regulations:

 Before we get into the surveillance end, we do want to draw your attention to the requirements for an alarm system ("series of devices to detect unauthorized intrusion") with a service contract ("interconnected with a radio frequency method, such as cellular, private radio signals, or other mechanical or electronic device").
 Also, you are required to produce a photograph on demand, so you will want a printer and a PC or Mac onsite as you cannot connect a printer to your NVR.
 Lastly, your monitor will need to be 19 inches or larger, which is pretty much what everyone uses anyways.